papivot/pace-docs/Kubernetes Fundamentals.md

 pod "k8s-operations-6f97c49687-ghmwf" deleted
 ```

 `Kubectl get pods` will show that another instance of the pod has been created.
 This is due to the fact that there is a higher level K8s parent object called deployment that is the controlling the child POD.
-To perform a complete cleanup, the top level object has to be destroyed to prevent the POD to be spawned once again.
+To perform a complete cleanup, the top level object has to be destroyed to prevent the POD from spawning once again.

 To do so, execute the following command -